pes2ug23cs194/ecommerce-de-project/README.md

-# E-Commerce Data Warehouse using PySpark
+# Olist E-Commerce Data Warehouse & Business Analytics

 ## Project Overview

-This project implements an end-to-end Data Warehouse for the Olist Brazilian E-commerce dataset using the Medallion Architecture (Bronze → Silver → Gold).
+This project implements an end-to-end Data Warehouse and Business Analytics workflow for the Olist Brazilian E-Commerce dataset using the Medallion Architecture (Bronze → Silver → Gold).

 The pipeline ingests raw transactional data, validates and cleans it using PySpark, and transforms it into an analytics-ready Star Schema.
+The resulting Gold layer is then used for business-oriented analysis of customer behavior, seller performance, and customer retention.

-The project demonstrates modern Data Engineering concepts including:
+The project demonstrates modern Data Engineering and Business Analytics concepts including:

 - Data ingestion
 - Data profiling